PowerPoint Lists: Bullets and Numbering Guide

 To change the gap between bullets and the text:

-Lists in PowerPoint are more than just formatting — they guide your audience.
-A clear, well-designed list can help people follow your message, stay engaged, and remember key points.
-Keep it simple, sharp, and easy to scan.
+Lists in PowerPoint guide your audience.
+A clear, well-designed list helps people follow your message, stay engaged, and remember key points.